ankumar/architecture/README.md

 ![](https://miro.medium.com/max/1372/1*zOp70MCQ-uhaS7lUVAhATA.png)

-<a href="https://towardsdatascience.com/ai-powered-monopolies-and-the-new-world-order-1c56cfc76e7d">AI-powered Monopolies and the New World Order</a>
+<p align="center"><a href="https://towardsdatascience.com/ai-powered-monopolies-and-the-new-world-order-1c56cfc76e7d">AI-powered Monopolies and the New World Order</a> </p>

 Advances in machine learning (ML) over the last decade have opened up a radically new approach to building software systems.
 Dubbed [“Software 2.0”](https://medium.com/@karpathy/software-2-0-a64152b37c35), this approach focuses on training models to learn from data instead of explicitly writing code for the required behavior.